sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Learning

 **Today's Progress:** Done with Week 5 of CS50, since there are no problem sets to work on.
 Watched the shorts, to consolidate knowledge on the internet in general, IP, TCP and HTTP.

+### Day 56: October 18, 2018
+#### :mortar_board: Learning

+**Today's Progress:** Assisted lectures for week 6, part 1 - about Dynamic Programming (Yale) and part 2 - Python Basics (Harvard).

+**Thoughts:** Since there were no Psets or shorts for week 6 I was able to fit everything in a couple of hours, which compensates for how long it took to solve some of the problem sets I guess.
+Python so far, although "simpler" it's quite different from what I was used to in C and JavaScript so it's gonna take some adjusting time for sure.
+Excited regardless!